Signed in as:

 Tele-Medicine is not appropriate for emergency situations, newly occurring physical complaints, or refills of controlled medications such as narcotics.

-When scheduling your Tele-Medicine appointment, staff will determine if Tele-Medicine is appriopriate for what you are requesting to be seen for.
+When scheduling your tele-medicine appointment, staff will determine if tele-medicine is appropriate for what you are requesting to be seen for.
 On some occasions the doctor may request a follow-up in office so they can investigate or provide treatment.

 Step 1.
 Call reception at the Esquimalt Medical Clinic to determine when the next available appointment is with your doctor.

-COVID UPDATE: We are currently allowing Walk-in Clinic patients to call in to schedule an appointment so that we can reduce the number of individuals leaving their homes.
-This may result in increase phone volume so you may need to try a number of times to get through.
+COVID UPDATE: We are currently allowing Community Clinic patients to call in to schedule an appointment so that we can reduce the number of individuals leaving their homes.
+This has resulted in an increase in phone volume so you may need to try a number of times to get through.

 Step 3.
 Once you are provided with an appointment, ensure the staff have your current phone number.
 Staff will then alert you what modality of tele-medicine the doctor will be using for your appointment.
-Currently there are three types we are using: Regular phone call, Doxy.me teleconferencing program, and VirtualCare teleconferencing program.
+Currently there are two types we are using: Regular phone call, and Doxy.me teleconferencing program.

 Step 4.
 At your estimated appointment time, regardless of the type of tele-medicine you are using, please do not screen calls if you do not recognize the caller or if the caller is listed as private as this may be the doctor calling you for your appointment.